edoelas/kkgepo/README.md

 `kkgepo` is just a bunch of dinamically generated kubectl aliases.
 It does not check anything, it just substitutes words.
 But there is more, by selling your soul now you can use `ff`, which allows you to choose a specific resource to apply your actions.
 `kkgepo` is simple to use and easy to extend, less than 100 python lines. `kkgepo` also includes ksetns and ksetco to set namespace and context respectively using fzf.

+Usage with zsh is advised.
+It works waaay better.
+Probably suport for bash will be droped in the future due to problems.

 **Requirements**:
 - fzf
 - python